AnirudhDaya/Docker-for-Next/README.md

    - Specify the path to your .env file

 4. The CLI will:
-   - Generate Dockerfile and docker-compose.yml
-   - Create GitHub workflow for auto-deployment
    - Upload your environment variables as GitHub secrets
+   - Generate Dockerfile and docker-compose.yml with your environment variables
+   - Create GitHub workflow for auto-deployment with your environment variables
+   - Configure your domain in the deployment files

 ## Configuration Options